ibericode/mailchimp-for-wordpress/readme.txt

 #### I'm getting an "HTTP Error" when trying to connect to MailChimp

-If you're getting an `HTTP Error` when trying to connect to your MailChimp account, please contact your webhost and ask them if they have PHP CURL installed and updated to the latest version (7.40.x).
+If you're getting an `HTTP Error` after entering your API key, please contact your webhost and ask them if they have PHP CURL installed and updated to the latest version (7.58.x).
+Make sure requests to `https://api.mailchimp.com/` are allowed as well.
-Also, please ask them to allow requests to `https://api.mailchimp.com/`.

 #### How do I show a sign-up form in a pop-up?